jchavezar/vertex-ai-samples/vertex-custom-ml/sklearn/README.md

 ## How To Use

-There are different ways to have training-predictions on Vertex; using containers, local-python-file, python distribution package, [run.py](./run.py) has all the steps to fire training and predictions using those different ways, some of them needs container images so let's build them first:
+There are different ways to have training-predictions on Vertex; using containers, local-python-file, python distribution package, [run.py](./run.py) has all the steps to fire training and predictions using those different ways, some of them need docker container images so let's build them first:

 ## Create the Training Image

 - go to [training folder](./training) and run the following command:

-*snippet below creates a docker image and push it into the repository, remember to use {YOUR_PROJECT_ID}*
+*the following snippet creates a docker image and push it into a repository, remember to use {YOUR_PROJECT_ID}*

 ```bash
 gcloud builds submit -t gcr.io/{YOUR_PROJECT_ID}/sklearn-train .